Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 <!-- .element: class="fragment" -->
 Note:
 - Let's continue with lambdas >>
-- 1 byte, so we already see a diference >>
+- 1 byte, so we already see a difference >>
 - This time it's sizeof(int), usually 4 byte >>
 - Again, 1 byte.
 - The size of a closure depends soly on the size of what it captures >>